-Many of us have that one book (okay, probably more than one) that shifted how we thought about life, relationships, health, or ourselves.
-Maybe it was a beautiful novel, an impactful memoir, or an inspiring non-fiction read, but something just clicked.
-So, to pay forward the wisdom, we asked women in our Movement Living community, ‘What is the book that changed everything for you?’
+We all have those special books that profoundly changed our perspectives on life, relationships, health, or ourselves.
+Maybe it was a captivating novel, a powerful memoir, or an inspiring non-fiction read―something that just clicked.
+To pay forward the wisdom (and add to our 2025 reading list!), we asked the women in our Movement Living community, “What is the book that changed everything for you?”

 Natasha: Grown Women Talk by Dr. Sharon Malone